willis240/willis240.github.io/README.md

 - Talked with Dayne, Matt, and Arsh about what else I need to do for my monitoring project
 - Successfully got VSCode setup on the raspberry pi
 - Got the monitoring project up and running on the raspberry pi, now targeting the tig-playground
+- Created the outline for the README that will explain how to get the project up and running on a new device

 ## About Me